-Cal State East Bay recently expanded by about 40 percent its classroom space in a downtown Oakland office building on Broadway, just across from a BART station and 17 miles south of its main campus in Hayward.
+Cal State East Bay recently expanded by about 40 percent its classroom space in a downtown Oakland office building on Broadway, just across from a BART station and 17 miles north of its main campus in Hayward.
 The Oakland center, established 15 years ago, enrolls about 1,500 students in master’s studies in business and social work and in certificate programs such as paralegal studies and medical billing.

 However, it has shied away from undergraduate classes there since it does not have the counseling or libraries that younger students typically need, said Kate White, director of continuing education, who oversees the Oakland facility.

 For many years, Cal State East Bay also has run a substantial satellite campus in Concord, about 30 miles north of Hayward.
 Bachelor’s completion studies are available for transfer students as well as full nursing programs, according to Robert Phelps, Concord campus director.
 Many of the 1,300 students there are “place bound” by work and family and would find it “very hard” to commute to the main campus, he said.